Skip to content

 What’s it about?

 This study aimed to determine the accuracy and usefulness of calprotectin in the primary care setting in distinguishing between Inflammatory Bowel Disease (IBD) and non-IBD diagnoses.
 It was designed as a prospective observational cohort study of a calprotectin-based primary care referral pathway involving 48 GP practices and gastroenterology secondary care services in a certain catchment area in South-West England from January 2014 to August 2017.
-195 children between ages of 4-18 with suspected inflammatory bowel disease (IBD) on this referral pathway were included.
+195 children between the ages of 4 and 18 with suspected inflammatory bowel disease (IBD) on this referral pathway were included.

 Why does it matter?

 It can be challenging in the primary care setting to differentiate IBD from non-IBD diagnoses in children presenting with gastrointestinal symptoms.
 Faecal calprotectin is a non-invasive and convenient test as a stool biomarker that can help distinguish IBD and other organic causes from functional GIT disorders.
 Calprotectin can be used in conjunction with other clinical features such as the presence of PR bleeding, weight loss, family history and raised inflammatory markers (such as CRP) to guide the need for further referral for more investigations and/or specialist review.
-This can prevent unnecessary secondary referrals and outpatient investigations such as scopes or medical imaging which can be expensive and potentially be associated with risks.
+This can prevent unnecessary secondary referrals and outpatient investigations such as scopes or medical imaging, which can be expensive and potentially be associated with risks.

 The bottom line